nextstrain/nextclade/kb/issues/M-recombination-whole-sequence-calls.md

 - Flu H3N2 HA `A/Missouri/19/2022`: 18 private substitutions spread uniformly (positions 35 to 1677); the **entire** `0-1718` segment is reported as one region (confidence ~ 0.79).
 - SARS-CoV-2 orfs `USA/AR-CDC-ASC210377904/2021`: 57 private substitutions; a 4966 nt region at confidence ≈ 0.60.

-The practical effect: outlier, poorly placed, or simply divergent queries (undersampled clade, novel variant, low-quality assembly) are flagged as "putative recombinant" when they are only _distant from their inferred parent_.
-Detection is on by default, so every tree-bearing dataset is exposed.
+Practical effect: divergent queries (undersampled clade, novel variant, low-quality assembly) get flagged as "putative recombinant" when they are only _distant from their parent_.
+Detection is on by default for every tree-bearing dataset.

 ## Current state

-The decoder is correct against the prototype specification.
-The prototype likewise has no localization constraint. `muW`/`muR` overrides in `pathogen.json` shift `d*` but cannot express "must be flanked by wildtype".
+Correct against spec -- the prototype likewise has no localization constraint. `muW`/`muR` overrides shift `d*` but cannot express "must be flanked by wildtype".

 ## Directions to investigate